8 minute read

 AMS

 In my last post I briefy mentioned my failed Mt.
 Shasta attempt.
-Today I will go into greater detail about what happened and what precautions I’ll implement going forward.
+Today I will go into greater detail about what happened and what precautions I’ll take going forward.

-Two hours later I woke up with a headache and severe naseau.
-I vomitted up my half-digested chicken fried rice dinner into the same bag that I had used to rehydrate it.
+Two hours later I woke up with a headache and severe nausea.
+I vomited my half-digested chicken fried rice dinner into the same bag that I had used to rehydrate it.
 Despite my best efforts to lay still and to go back to sleep, my heart rate continued to race at nearly a hundred beats per minute.

-I managed to drift off into a fitful sleep before my alarm woke me up at 0300.
+I drifted off into a fitful sleep before my alarm woke me up at 0300.
 I was able to eat some oatmeal and to keep it down, but ultimately decided to stay at high camp in order to avoid threatening the likelihood of summiting for the rest of the group.
-The team was able to summit successfully and returned to camp at 1400.
-From there we began the long trip back to Portland.
+After a successful summit, the team returned to camp at 1400 and we began the long trip back to Portland.

 My second lesson learned was that I should be more measured in my response AMS, and rely on AO4 (Alert and Oriented x 4) as an objective means to assess the impacts of altitude.